heinu123/PlayIntegrityNEXT/PIFS downloader/README.md

 <a href="https://www.buymeacoffee.com/daboynb" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 # Instructions
+Open the app and wait until it says "done", it will delete the old pif.json and download a new one.

 It's a beta.

-Download random fingerprints from https://github.com/TheFreeman193/PIFS.
+It downloads random fingerprints from https://github.com/TheFreeman193/PIFS.

 If you like the Russian roulette :)

-Click on it and wait until it says "done".

 # Requirements
 Busybox and termux